Welcome to the new KidsHealth website! See what is new.

 Treat everyone in the household

 Get enough scabies cream or lotion to treat everyone in the household.
 Treat everyone even if they don't have a rash or itch.
+Otherwise, scabies will keep spreading between whānau members.

-Cream for everyone on the same day
+Treat everyone on the same day

-Apply scabies cream or lotion to everyone in the family or household on the same day, just before going to bed.
+Apply scabies cream or lotion to everyone in the whānau or household on the same day, just before going to bed.

-Apply cream all over
+Apply cream or lotion all over

 Leave overnight